Bounds for variables with few occurrences in conjunctive normal forms: Algorithmic implications

 To better understand the background, we recall two fundamental facts regarding the surplus $\surp(F)$ for multi-clause-set $F$ with $n(F) > 0$: \begin{enumerate} \item $\surp(F)$ together with some $\es \subset V \sse \var(F)$ with $\surp(F) = \delta(F[V])$ can be computed in polynomial time (see \cite[Subsection 11.1]{Kullmann2007ClausalFormZI}). \item If $\surp(F) \le 0$, then one can compute a non-trivial matching autarky for $F$ in polynomial time (see \cite[Section 7]{Ku00f} or \cite[Section 9]{Kullmann2007ClausalFormZI}). \end{enumerate}

-We see now that we can reach the conclusion of Theorem \ref{thm:leanminvardeg} for arbitrary inputs $F$ in polynomial time, via some autarky reduction (maintaining satisfiability-equivalence): \begin{thm} Consider a multi-clause-set $F$.
-We can find in polynomial time a sub-clause-set $F' \sse F$ such that: \begin{enumerate} \item There exists an autarky $\vp$ for $F$ with $F' = \vp * F$. \item If $n(F') > 0$, then $\surp(F') \ge 1$ and $\minvdeg(F') \le \nonmer(\surp(F'))$. \end{enumerate} \end{thm} \begin{prf} First $F$ is reduced to the underlying clause-set (and all further computations only handle clause-sets), and if $\bot \in F$, then we reduce $F$ to $\set{\bot}$ and are finished.
-Otherwise, the reduction process of $F$ yielding the final $F'$ consists of a loop with two steps: \begin{enumerate} \item First eliminate matching-autarkies (i.e., compute the matching-lean kernel), such that we reach $\surp(F) \ge 1$. \item Then apply the autarky-reduction according to Part \ref{lem:charakappcor3} of Lemma \ref{lem:charakappcor}, removing all clauses containing a variable of $V$, in case of $\minvdeg(F) > \nonmer(\surp(F))$. \end{enumerate} This loop is aborted if $\top$ is reached or the criterion no longer applies.
+We see now that we can reach the conclusion of Theorem \ref{thm:leanminvardeg} for arbitrary inputs $F$ in polynomial time, via some autarky reduction (maintaining satisfiability-equivalence), where for simplicity of formulation we consider only clause-sets (for multi-clause-set first the reduction to the underlying clause-set is performed): \begin{thm} Consider a clause-set $F$.
+We can find in polynomial time a sub-clause-set $F' \sse F$ such that: \begin{enumerate} \item There exists an autarky $\vp$ for $F$ with $F' = \vp * F$. \item If $n(F') \ge 1$, then $\surp(F') \ge 1$ and $\minvdeg(F') \le \nonmer(\surp(F'))$. \end{enumerate} \end{thm} \begin{prf} The reduction process for $F$, yielding the final $F'$, is a loop with two steps: \begin{enumerate} \item Eliminate matching-autarkies, i.e., reduce $F$ to its the matching-lean kernel, such that we obtain $\surp(F) \ge 1$. \item If $\minvdeg(F) \le \nonmer(\surp(F))$, then stop, otherwise apply the autarky-reduction of Part \ref{lem:charakappcor3} of Lemma \ref{lem:charakappcor}, removing all clauses containing a variable of $V$. \end{enumerate} This loop is aborted if $n(F)=0$ is reached at any step.
 All autarkies are composed together (as shown in \cite{Ku98e} for the general case, the composition of autarkies is again an autarky; here the autarkies are variable-disjoint, and thus we can just take their union), yielding the final $\vp$. \Qed \end{prf}

 In Theorem \ref{thm:genautred} we can only show the \emph{existence} of an autarky $\vp$ for $F$ with $F' = \vp * F$, however we currently do not know how to compute it efficiently.
 We conjecture that it can be found in polynomial time: \begin{conj} For $F \in \Cls_{\surp \ge 1}$ there is a poly-time algorithm for computing a non-trivial autarky $\vp$ for $F$ in case of $\minvdeg(F) > \nonmer(\surp(F))$. \end{conj} Note that we ask only to find \emph{some} autarky $\vp$, not necessarily one given by Lemma \ref{lem:charakappcor} (i.e., with $\var(\vp) = V$ as in Part \ref{lem:charakappcor3} of Lemma \ref{lem:charakappcor}).
-That this is enough follows by the fact that the number of variables is reduced by such a reduction, and this by some autarky:
+This is enough since the number of variables is reduced by such a reduction, and this by some autarky: